caroleolivier/caroleolivier.github.io/_posts/2018-01-02-getting-up-and-running-with-react-native.md

 ```
 And that solved the problem, I was able to start the server, yay!

 Note that if you try to run `sudo chown -R $(whoiam) /usr/local` as suggested in the Stack Overflow thread, it fails on Mac High Sierra with `operation not permitted` (see [here](https://github.com/Homebrew/brew/issues/3228)).
-It looks like just the content, not the directory itself, must be owned by you (and can be own by you anyway).
+It looks like just the content, not the directory itself, must be owned by you (and can be owned by you anyway).

 After that I managed to start the server and this is what I got: